5-day road trip to Laura: The heart of Aboriginal culture

 DAYS 3 – 5: THE LAURA ABORIGINAL DANCE FESTIVAL

-This year the Laura Aboriginal Dance Festival runs from the 30th of June to the 2nd July 2017 and includes up to 1,000 performers from 20 Aboriginal communities.
-The previous festival attracted over 5,000 people so you can already imagine the extraordinary atmosphere it creates amongst punters.
+This year the Laura Aboriginal Dance Festival runs from the 30th of June to the 2nd July 2017 and includes up to 1,000 performers from 20 different Aboriginal communities.
+The previous festival attracted over 5,000 people so you can imagine the extraordinary atmosphere it creates amongst punters.

 The event is a cultural force that draws you in with positive energy, love and openness.
 By day you’ll hear dreamtime stories, watch artists weave and create cultural masterpieces and, you’ll witness Australia’s most authentic Indigenous dance competition.
-By night you’ll be entertained with more traditional singing and dancing and live contemporary music by Indigenous artists.
+By night you’ll be entertained with more traditional dancing and live contemporary music by Indigenous artists.

 The festival is all about the preservation and celebration of Aboriginal culture and you’ll see this from the opening ceremony through to the closing ceremony.